grainme/Competitive_Programming/USACO Guide/Bronze/Simulation/Harder/Mowing The Field/readme.md

 ```
 ## Tips:
-# It's primordial to implement the "lessthan" function when it come defining struct to allow maps and other DS to sort (&& store) the element ..
-Otherwise g++ is going to give us an error!
+<p>It's primordial to implement the "lessthan" function when it come defining struct to allow maps and other DS to sort (&& store) the element ..
+Otherwise g++ is going to give us an error!</p>